 The sorority life is what you make of it.
 There are so many things you can do if you just go for it and put in the effort to succeed.
 Throughout my time as a collegiate, I was given so many opportunities to grow within the sorority and the fraternal community.
 I was given opportunities to show the people around me what I was made of and everything I could do.
 The sorority experience also brought me to TheSororityLife.com, and I am so thankful I get a chance to do write and help women figure out their path in life.
 Now, as an alumna, I can’t wait to continue to see what opportunities come my way.

 I wouldn’t say I was a super shy person before joining a sorority, but I also wouldn’t say I was the most outgoing.
 During my two years of membership, I truly saw myself grow as a person and as a student.
 Surrounding myself with all of the women in my sorority helped me overcome my fears.
 It also helped me work on becoming a more outspoken person and to chase after whatever I wanted.
+As I have grown beyond college, that confidence has followed me and continues to be a skill I still use.

 It’s not just the season of giving thanks, but also the season of giving.
 This is why I am thankful for my sorority philanthropy.